cheuktingli/psitip/README.rst

 - :code:`repr_check` : Whether the repr of a :code:`Region` object returns its truth value instead of the region itself (useful for console and Jupyter Notebook).
 Default is False.

+- :code:`latex_line_len` : Maximum number of characters in a line in LaTeX output.
+Useful for breaking long lines.
+Default is None (unlimited).

 - :code:`latex_???` : LaTeX code for various symbols.
 The :code:`???` can be :code:`mi_delim` (delimiter for mutual information; common choices are :code:`";"`, :code:`"\wedge"` and :code:`":"`), :code:`rv_delim` (delimiter for joint random variable; common choices are :code:`","` and :code:`" "`), :code:`cond` (the :code:`"|"` for conditional entropy), :code:`H` (entropy), :code:`I` (mutual information), :code:`quantifier_sep` (symbol after existentially or universally quantified variables; common choices are :code:`":"`, :code:`"."` and :code:`"\;"`), :code:`exists`, :code:`forall`, :code:`indep` (independent random variables; common choices are :code:`"{\\perp\\!\\!\\!\\perp}"` and :code:`"\\perp"`), :code:`markov` (Markov chain; common choices are :code:`"\\leftrightarrow"`, :code:`"\\to"` and :code:`"-"`), :code:`and`, :code:`or`, :code:`matimplies` (material implication), :code:`equiv` (logical equivalence), :code:`implies` (logical implication), :code:`times` (multiplication), :code:`prob` (probability), :code:`rv_empty` (the empty random variable), :code:`region_universe` (the universe region), :code:`region_empty` (the empty region).